Central vacuum cleaner: Dirt separation

 Bag breakage is an issue that arises with filtered central vacuums.
 In a portable vacuum, if the filter bag fails, this condition becomes immediately obvious as a cloud of dust and dirt blows into the room.
 Although it creates a mess, at least the problem can be immediately brought under control by shutting off the appliance.
 By contrast, if the filter bag in a central unit should fail, little change may be noticed by the remote operator.
-In fact, the only perceivable change may be an increase in suction power as a clogged but broken bag is completely bypassed.
+The only perceivable change may be an increase in suction power as a clogged but broken bag is completely bypassed.
 If the filtered air is also used to cool the motor (a very typical low-cost design), the first clue that something is amiss may be when the motor completely seizes up due to dirt accumulating in the motor brushes, windings, or bearings.
-Such a failure can require complete replacement of the expensive central unit.
+Such a failure can require a complete replacement of the expensive central unit.

 Filterless central vacuums are completely immune to such failures.
 Motors of both filtered and filterless systems are usually protected by a thermal cutoff switch, which disconnects the power if the motor overheats due to blocked airflow.
 In addition, the best designs in either system incorporate so-called "bypass cooling", using a completely separate source of ambient air to cool the motor, rather than the cost-saving expedient of using the just-filtered dirty airflow for this vital function.

-Hybrid cyclonic filtered systems have been made, which use a rudimentary cyclonic motion to separate out larger dirt particles, but rely on conventional filter bags to trap remaining finer particles.
-True cyclonic systems are very effective in removing all but the finest particles, which are then exhausted directly outside, completely eliminating the need for replaceable filters and their consequent airflow restrictions.
+Hybrid cyclonic filtered systems have been made, which use a rudimentary cyclonic motion to separate larger dirt particles but rely on conventional filter bags to trap the remaining finer particles.
+True cyclonic systems are very effective in removing all but the finest particles, which are then exhausted directly outside, eliminating the need for replaceable filters and their consequent airflow restrictions.
 The exhaust from a good quality true cyclonic system does not contain any visible large particles, and contains far less debris than a typical clothes dryer exhaust.